xapix-io/axel-f/README.md

 # Rationale

 In some applications, the lion's share of business logic is concentrated in dynamic expressions.
 Often they are not even part of the code base and are stored in a database, files, or somewhere in the cloud.
-And sometimes these expressions need to be accessed not by programmers.
-For example, managers or operators of call centers.
-Making them learn clojure or python will not be fair.
+And sometimes these expressions need to be accessed non-technical personnel, like managers or call centers operators.
+Making them learn clojure or python is not fair.
 This library is designed to combine the best of two completely different worlds: the most understandable syntax from Excel and the speed of Clojure.

 # Installation